-Study 18117: VIP152 Dose-escalation Study in Relapsed/Refractory Leukemia
+Study 18117: VIP152 Dose-escalation Study in Relapsed/ Refractory Leukemia advanced hematologic malignancies.

-VIP152 was previously evaluated in an open-label, multicenter Phase 1 study, which intended to evaluate the safety, tolerability, preliminary antitumor activity, pharmacokinetics and MTD of VIP152 in patients with advanced hematologic malignancies.
 Such study was completed early with only 21 patients with relapsed/refractory AML treated (dose levels 5 to 30 mg; 21-day cycles; 30-minute infusions) due to inadequate monotherapy activity in an unselected AML patient population.
-A similar safety profile was observed across each of the four dose levels, with no DLTs reported-the most common adverse events included gastrointestinal side effects and cytopenia.
+A similar safety profile was observed across each of the four dose levels, with no dose-limiting toxicities reported-the most common adverse events included gastrointestinal side effects and cytopenia.
 No patients with other hematologic malignancies were included (e.g., CLL or MDS).
 Future studies for the treatment of leukemia will focus on select patient populations and mechanistic-directed combination strategies relevant for accelerated approval.